EChristian74/Basic-C-Sharp-Projects/README.md

 * Submitted 11/2/2021

+METHOD SUBMISSION ASSIGNMENT:

+- Create a class.
+In that class, create a method that takes two integers as parameters.
+Make one of them optional.
+Have the method do a math operation and return an integer result.
+- In the Main() method of the console app, instantiate the class.
+- Ask the user to input two numbers, one at a time.
+Let them know they need not enter anything for the second number.
+- Call the method in the class, passing in the one or two numbers entered.
+- Try various combinations of numbers on the code, including having no second number.
+* Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.

 METHOD CLASS SUBMISSION ASSIGNMENT:

   - Create a class.
 In that class, create a void method that takes two integers as parameters.
 Have the method do a math      operation on the first integer and display the second integer to the screen.